vedaldi/practical-object-category-detection/doc/instructions.md

 ## Getting started

-The practical can be downloaded here:
+Read and understand the [requirements and installation instructions](http://www.robots.ox.ac.uk/~vgg/practicals/instance-recognition/index.html#installation).
+The download links for this practical are:

 * Code and data: [practical-category-detection-2014a.tar.gz](http://www.robots.ox.ac.uk/~vgg/share/practical-category-detection-2014a.tar.gz)
 * Code only: [practical-category-detection-2014a-code-only.tar.gz](http://www.robots.ox.ac.uk/~vgg/share/practical-category-detection-2014a-code-only.tar.gz)
 * Data only: [practical-category-detection-2014a-data-only.tar.gz](http://www.robots.ox.ac.uk/~vgg/share/practical-category-detection-2014a-data-only.tar.gz)
-* [Git repository](https://github.com/vedaldi/practical-category-detection) (for lab setters and developers)
+* [Git repository](https://github.com/vedaldi/practical-object-category-detection) (for lab setters and developers)

 After the installation is complete, open and edit the script `exercise1.m` in the MATLAB editor.
 The script contains commented code and a description for all steps of this exercise, relative to [Part I](#part1) of this document.
 You can cut and paste this code into the MATLAB window to run it, and will need to modify it as you go through the session.
 Other files `exercise2.m`, `exercise3.m`, and `exercise4.m` are given for [Part II](#part2), [III](#part3), and [IV](part4).